replicate/cog/docs/python.md

 Each parameter of the `predict()` method must be annotated with a type like `str`, `int`, `float`, `bool`, etc. See [Input and output types](#input-and-output-types) for the full list of supported types.

-Using the `Input` function is recommended because it provides better documentation and validation constraints to the users of your model, but it is not strictly required.
+Using the `Input` function provides better documentation and validation constraints to the users of your model, but it is not strictly required.
 You can also specify default values for your parameters using plain Python, or omit default assignment entirely:

 ```py
 class Predictor(BasePredictor):